frconor-ebook/meditations/_posts/2025-03-12-the-parable-of-the-vinedressers.md

 Rather it will be a light that enables us to recognize the reality of things and events, without ever forgetting that the devil will try to make an ally of human ignorance---which cannot see the complete reality contained in this literary work or in that doctrine---and of the pride and concupiscence that all of us drag along behind us.

-Christ is the crucible that assays the gold that there is in all human things.
+Christ is the crucible that assays the gold that there is in human things.

 Anything that does not stand up to the testing clarity of His teaching is a lie and deceptive, even though it may be adorned with the appearance of some attractive good or perfection.

-If we make use of this criterion that this *unity of life* gives us---that of being and at all times knowing ourselves to be faithful disciples of Our Lord---we will be able to gather together many of the good things that men, who have been guided by right human criteria, have done and thought, and place them at the feet of Christ.
+If we make use of the criterion that this *unity of life* gives us---that of being and at all times knowing ourselves to be faithful disciples of Our Lord---we will be able to gather together many of the good things that men, who have been guided by right human criteria, have done and thought, and place them at the feet of Christ.

 Without the light of faith, we would, as often as not, fail to detect and see through the rottenness by which we were at first deceived, since many such works do indeed possess some streak of goodness or of beauty.